Skip to main content

-By default, SemHash uses potion-base-8M as its embedding model.
-This model is very fast, and works well for most usecases.
-However, it’s trained for English data, and might not perform as well as larger models.
-Fortunately, you can easily swap the model.
+By default, SemHash uses potion-base-8M as its embedding model for text.
+This model is very fast, and works well for most use cases.
+However, you can easily swap the model for text, images, or any other modality.
 Any model that follows our encoder protocol will work.
-This means that Model2Vec models and Sentence Transformers will work out of the box.
-We recommend using potion-multilingual-128M for multilingual datasets.
+The encoder protocol requires only an encode(inputs, **kwargs) method that returns a numpy array.
+This makes it easy to integrate any embedding model for any modality.
+We recommend using potion-multilingual-128M for multilingual text datasets.

 Using a Model2Vec model